ChristinaLast/Equity-Accessibility-Los-Angeles/README.md

 python check_environment.py
 ```

-Make sure that this scripts prints "All good.
+Make sure that this scripts prints "All good."